Popitalk/popitalk-client/README.md

 * [`@popitalk/playnows-server`](https://github.com/Popitalk/playnows-server)
 * [`@popitalk/popitalk-server-ws`](https://github.com/Popitalk/popitalk-server-ws)

+#### Checklist

-You also need to install the required dependencies by running `npm`.
+ - You also need to install the required dependencies by running `npm`.
+ - Make sure you have the most recent `.env` file.

-Ensure that `.env.example` is either copied and renamed to `.env`, or is simply renamed to `.env`.
+ - Ensure that `.env.example` is either copied and renamed to `.env`, or is simply renamed to `.env`.

-In this file, you'll need some values.
-Documentation is available in the `.env.example` file.

 ### Folder Structure
 ```